MarcWu-929/marcwu-929.github.io/_pages/about.md

 </style>

 My research lies across the discipline of Geography, Computer Vision and Data Science.
 My current research focuses on remote sensing image segmentation using deep learning models.
-Some techniques involved including semantic segmentation, supervised classification, image super sampling, etc. I wish to combine remote sensing technologies with other powerful tools to solve problems related to ecosystem and physical geography.
+I wish to combine GIS and RS technologies with other powerful tools to solve problems across the geography discipline.